 As Episcopalians, we are followers of Jesus Christ, our Lord, and we believe in the Father, Son, and Holy Spirit.
 The Episcopal Church has members in the United States and the territory of Puerto Rico; and also in Colombia, the Dominican Republic, Ecuador, Venezuela, Curacao, Austria, Belgium, France, Germany, Italy, Switzerland, Haiti, Honduras, Micronesia, Taiwan, and the Virgin Islands.

-We strive to love our neighbors as ourselves and respect the dignity of every person.
+We strive to love our neighbors as ourselves and respect the dignity of every person, no matter race, religion, creed, gender identity, sexual orientation, disabilities, socio-economic status, or otherwise.
 The Episcopal Church is part of the worldwide Anglican Communion, and traces its heritage to the beginnings of Christianity.

 Our liturgy retains ancient structure and traditions and is celebrated in many languages.
 Both men and women, including those who are married, are eligible for ordination as deacons, priests and bishops.